estelle/csstdg/animation.md

     }

 This will produce an animation that moves an element from (0, 0) to   (100px, 100px) over five seconds and repeats itself nine times  (for a total of ten iterations).

-Setting the `display` property to `none` will terminate any running animation applied to the element and its descendants.
-If an element has a `display` of `none`, updating `display` to a value other than `none` will start all animations applied to the element by the `animation-name` property, as well as all animations applied to descendants with `display` other than `none`.

-While authors can use animations to create dynamically changing content, dynamically changing content can lead to seizures in some users.
-For information on how to avoid content that can lead to seizures, see Guideline 2.3: Seizures: Do not design content in a way that is known to cause seizures.

-Implementations may ignore animations when the rendering medium is not interactive e.g. when printed.
-A future version of this specification may define how to render animations for these media.